alfredobs97/time_gem/IMPLEMENTATION.md

 - [x] Create the `AppGoalScreen` widget to explain the app's purpose.
 - [x] Design the UI for the onboarding screens.
 - [x] Add navigation between `WelcomeScreen`, `AppGoalScreen`, and `CalendarIntegrationScreen`.
-- [ ] Create unit tests for the onboarding screens (if applicable).
+- [x] Create unit tests for the onboarding screens (if applicable).

 ### Phase 3: Implement Onboarding UI (Calendar Integration Screen)

-- [ ] Create the `CalendarIntegrationScreen` widget.
+- [x] Create the `CalendarIntegrationScreen` widget.
-- [ ] Design the UI for the `CalendarIntegrationScreen` with options to "Connect Google Calendar" and "Continue without connecting".
+- [x] Design the UI for the `CalendarIntegrationScreen` with options to "Connect Google Calendar" and "Continue without connecting".
-- [ ] Implement the warning message/dialog for users who choose to "Continue without connecting".
+- [x] Implement the warning message/dialog for users who choose to "Continue without connecting".
-- [ ] Add navigation logic based on user choice.
+- [x] Add navigation logic based on user choice.
+- [x] Changed the warning dialog to a modal bottom sheet.
 - [ ] Create unit tests for the `CalendarIntegrationScreen`.

 ### Phase 4: Implement Google Calendar Integration Logic